gracefulife/clova-developer-guide/en/CIC/References/CICInterface/PlaybackController.md

 {% endraw %}

 ### See also

 * [`Speaker.VolumeState`](/CIC/References/Context_Objects.md#VolumeState)
 * [`SpeechRecognizer.Recognize`](/CIC/References/CICInterface/SpeechRecognizer.md#Recognize)

 ## VolumeDown directive {#VolumeDown}

-Instructs your client to turn down the audio player.
-The client should turn down the speaker volume related to the audio stream playback after receiving this directive message.
-The volume adjustment level is determined by your UX standard.
+Instructs a client to turn down the volume of the audio player.
+Upon receiving this directive, the client must turn down the volume of the audio player.
+The volume adjustment level depends on the client's UX standard.

 <div class="note">
   <p><strong>Note!</strong></p>
-  <p>A <code>PlaybackController.VolumeDown</code> directive message will no longer be provided.
-It is recommended to use a <a href="/CIC/References/CICInterface/DeviceControl.html#Decrease"><code>DiviceControl.Decrease</code></a> directive message instead.</p>
+  <p>The <code>PlaybackController.VolumeDown</code> directive is to be deprecated.
+Use the <a href="/CIC/References/CICInterface/DeviceControl.html#Decrease"><code>DeviceControl.Decrease</code></a> directive instead.</p>
 </div>

-### Payload field
+### Payload fields

 None

 ### Message example